Everything in the Universe is made from one type of thread.

 And you have to remember... we are talking about a particle network.

 It doesn't matter what the individual particles actually are.
 You would need a continuously attached group in order to do something.
 You can pull on a thread attached to a kite and reel it in.
-But there is no way to could push a kite away with an attached group of thread particles (or any type particles).
+But there is no way to could push a kite away with an attached group of threads (or any type particles).
 Pushing away with a particle network only works with same pole magnets and very short distance.

 Add a Comment